 Diversity and Similarity of Future Persons

-27 October 2007 (updated 12 March 2011)
+27 October 2007 (updated 26 October 2021)

-In a blog entry entitled “Here Come the Warlocks”, Wesley Smith suggests that “transhumanism would probably result in stultifying sameness rather than the wild differences for which most adherents yearn.”
+In a blog entry entitled “Here Come the Warlocks,” Wesley Smith suggests that “transhumanism would probably result in stultifying sameness rather than the wild differences for which most adherents yearn.”
 I disagree with Wesley for two reasons.

-We can only communicate and share to the extent that we have something in common, and we can only maintain identity to the extent that we are different.
-I value both sharing and identity, and am confident that I am far from alone in this.
+We can only communicate and share to the extent that we have something in common.
+And we can only maintain identity to the extent that we are different.
+I value both sharing and identity.
+And I’m confident that I’m far from alone in this.

 However, I think virtual worlds like Second Life provide adequate evidence that control over physical appearance would not result in the uniformity Wesley fears.
 He would argue that Second Life is just a game.
 I think our games enable us to manifest our deepest and most abiding desires, of the sort that shape the future.

 Not speaking for all Transhumanists, I can yet state unequivocally that, as one Transhumanist, I look forward to a future of both diversity and commonality.
 Although it may not be intuitive, the one does not logically contradict the other.
 We can increase the set of common characteristics while simultaneously increasing the set of diverse characteristics.

-“And the glory of the telestial is one, even as the glory of the stars is one; for as one star differs from another star in glory, even so differs one from another in glory in the telestial world;
+“And the glory of the telestial is one, even as the glory of the stars is one; for as one star differs from another star in glory, even so differs one from another in glory in the telestial world;”